-As for footwear, the First Lady paired the denim chic dress with beige suede rust-colored Manolo Blahnik that features a smooth-leather cap toe.
-This gorgeous two-tone suede pump is unfortunately sold out.
+As for footwear, the First Lady paired the denim chic dress with beige suede rust-colored Manolo Blahnik that features a smooth leather cap toe.
+This gorgeous two-tone suede Manolo Blahnik is unfortunately sold out.

-During her visit, Melania heard from local, state and community officials about their work combatting opioid addiction.
+During her visit, Melania heard from local, state, and community West Virginians officials about their work combatting opioid addiction.
 Acting Homeland Security Secretary Kevin McAleenan, Sens.
-Joe Manchin and Shelley Moore Capito, Rep. Carol Miller and Gov. Jim Justice joined the first lady at the Cabell-Huntington Health Center to talk about the crisis in the state.
+Joe Manchin and Shelley Moore Capito, Rep. Carol Miller, and Gov. Jim Justice joined the first lady at the Cabell-Huntington Health Center to talk about the crisis in the state.

-She concluded her visit with a stop at Ritter Park, where a portion of the area has been covered in 453 American flags symbolizing the number of children in Huntington who need a foster family as a result of the opioid epidemic.
+She concluded her visit with a stop at Ritter Park, where a portion of the area has been covered in 453 American flags symbolizing the number of children in Huntington who need a foster family due to the opioid epidemic.

-The trip is her first ‘Be Best’ initiative travel since she celebrated its first anniversary in May.
+The trip is her first ‘Be Best’ initiative travel since celebrating the campaign’s first anniversary in May.